tei187/github-discord-webhook/docs/extending.md

 use tei187\GitDisWebhook\Interfaces\MessageInterface;

 class NewService extends ServiceAbstract {
-    final protected $name = "my_new_service";       // unique name for your service protected ?string $payloadFactoryClass = "..."; // set to your payload factory class protected ?string $messageFactoryClass = "..."; // set to your message factory class
+    final protected $name = "my_new_service";      // unique name for your service, as will be defined as a key in service configs protected ?string $payloadClass = null;        // set to your payload class if it is a one-fit-all structure (not using payload factory) protected ?string $payloadFactoryClass = null; // set to your payload factory class protected ?string $messageClass = null;        // set to your message class if it is a one-fit-all structure (not using message factory) protected ?string $messageFactoryClass = null; // set to your message factory class
+    // factory properties are optional, as you can also set payload and message through setters
+    // or within the constructor

     public function __construct(?Config $config = null, ?PayloadInterface $payload = null, ?MessageInterface $message = null, ?WebhookInterface $webhook = null)